brut0s/Rasp-Connect/README.md

 Easy python Script to Connect Rapbian to a Wifi Network Using Python.

-Connnect To Wireless Network with Ease with Rasp-Connect.
+Connnect To Wireless Network with Ease through CLI/SSH with Rasp-Connect.

 Supports: